polent/b/content/blog/StaticSiteGenerationWorksEnterpriseToo/StaticSiteGenerationWorksEnterpriseToo.md

 Island Architecture is a modern web development approach that facilitates the creation of web pages with both static and dynamic content.
 This method segments dynamic features, such as image carousels on e-commerce product pages or interactive filters on bank account pages, into small, independent "islands" that only load where needed.
 This lean approach reduces the volume of JavaScript, as only the interactive components require hydration, leading to improved performance and SEO.
 However, it's still an emerging concept with limited framework support and might not suit pages needing extensive interactivity.
 For an in-depth understanding and examples, please visit the detailed article on [Patterns.dev](https://www.patterns.dev/vanilla/islands-architecture).

-This is not exclusive to JAMstack approaches, and also other SSR generated applications can folow this approach.
+This is not exclusive to JAMstack approaches, and also other SSR generated applications can follow this approach.

 ### Benefits of a Simplified Architecture